 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“This is yet another study that shows that vitamins and dietary supplements have virtually no benefits in preventing heart disease,” Dr. Nissen says.
+Those results are in line with other assessments about dietary supplements and heart health: “This is yet another study showing that vitamins and dietary supplements have virtually no benefits in preventing heart disease,” notes Dr. Nissen.

 In fact, the U.S. Preventative Services Task Force says there’s insufficient evidence to recommend adults take vitamin D or any other supplement to prevent cardiovascular disease.

 When it comes to vitamin D and your heart, it’s possible to have too much of a good thing.

 Excessive amounts of vitamin D can lead to off-the-charts levels of calcium in your blood, a condition known as hypercalcemia.
 That can increase your risk of coronary artery disease (CAD), as calcium deposits build on blood vessel walls.

 High levels of vitamin D in your system also can lead to kidney failure, kidney stones and bone-related issues such as osteoporosis, among other issues.
 (In other words, it can be serious if not addressed.)

 Given all of that, Dr. Nissen urges caution with vitamin D supplements.
 He says it’s always best to talk with a healthcare provider before starting any supplement routine.

 Despite what you may read online under click-bait headlines, there aren’t any miracle pills or easy shortcuts to better heart health, emphasizes Dr. Nissen.
 (It’s a question he gets asked a lot, though.)

 So, what can you do?
 He suggests focusing on building healthy lifestyle habits to keep your heart happy.